Framework-R-D/phlex-design/doc/introduction.rst

 Phlex provides facilities and behaviors intended to support the physics goals of its stakeholders, notably the DUNE experiment [#f1]_.
 DUNE has established a set of high-level requirements or *stakeholder requirements*, which constrain the design of the framework in support of DUNE's needs.
-A dedicated tool [Jama-connect]_ is used to manage such stakeholder requirements, tracking them in a version-controlled manner, and creating logical dependencies among them.
+A dedicated tool [Jama-Connect]_ is used to manage such stakeholder requirements, tracking them in a version-controlled manner, and creating logical dependencies among them.
 As the design matures, *system requirements* are then created to guide implementation in support of the stakeholder requirements.

 ----------------------